 Join volunteer and cocurricular activities that demonstrate your skills and ongoing interest in a career in Optometry.

 Recent annual tuition at the University of Waterloo was roughly $8,000.
 Remember to ask about scholarships and bursaries!
 Click Here for additional financial support information.

-Attend the Graduate & Professional Schools Fair (October), go to a Preparing for Professional & Graduate School workshop, meet professionals in the field through Extern, or speak with a Career team member to learn how to get relevant experience!
+Attend the Graduate & Professional Schools Fair, go to a Preparing for Professional & Graduate School workshop, or speak with a Career team member to learn how to get relevant experience!

-Please Note: While this tip sheet aims to ensure accuracy, requirements do change.
+Please Note: While this page aims to ensure accuracy, requirements do change.
 Consider it a starting point for your further research.
-Visit individual Schools of Optometry for detailed, up-to-date information about admission requirements and application procedures.
+Visit individual program websites for detailed, up-to-date information about admission requirements and application procedures.